-If the home that you want to sell possesses all of these qualities and it's been on the market for a short period of time, it's a sign that you, as the lucky seller, might receive more than one offer.
-Especially if there is an indication of high interest and many home showings, evidenced by the multitude of agent business cards left on the kitchen counter.
+If the home you're selling has all of these qualities and has been on the market for a short period of time, it's a sign that you, as the lucky seller, might receive more than one offer, especially if you see a high level of interest during your home showings.

-It is common for sellers to get very excited when a bunch of purchase offers arrive, all exceeding list price.
-The first thing a seller is likely to think is "Oh, my gosh, we priced the home for too little," which is logical but not necessarily true.
+It is common for sellers to get excited when a bunch of purchase offers arrives, all exceeding the list price.
+Here's the first thing a seller is likely to think, "Oh, my gosh, we priced the home for too little."

-Beware of emotional love letters submitted with the purchase offer.
-There are many websites where buyers can download and rewrite a letter designed to pull on a seller's heart strings; some are true and some are not.
+Beware of emotional letters submitted with the purchase offer.
+While some of these letters may come from the heart, some may be copied directly from the internet.
+There are many websites where buyers can download and rewrite a letter designed to tug at your heartstrings.

 Sellers should try as best they can to remove emotion from the decision to sell.
-Becoming emotional is the first step to a lower bottom-line profit.
+Becoming emotional can be the first step to a lower bottom-line profit.

-The best offer to accept is the offer that is likely to close escrow.
-Which means it might not be the offer with the highest sales price.
+The best offer to accept is the one that is likely to close escrow.
+And it might not be the offer with the highest sale price.

-Example of 3 Offers Over List Price That May Not Appraise
+Offers Over List Price That Might Not Appraise

-Let's say, for example, that the seller of a beautiful home in a highly desirable neighborhood in Elk Grove, California, decides to list his home at a price of $550,000.
-Perhaps the comparable sales within a 1/2 mile radius suggest a top sales price of $549,000, making his home priced very aggressively.
-However, due to low inventory and high demand, the seller receives 3 offers.
+Suppose, for example, that the seller of a beautiful home in a highly desirable neighborhood in Elk Grove, California, decides to list their home at a price of $550,000.
+Perhaps the comparable sales within a half-mile radius suggest a top sales price of $549,000, making his home priced aggressively.
+However, due to low inventory and high demand, the seller receives three offers.
+They are:

-- Offer #1 from Jane Eyre: $560,000 from a buyer with a 3.5% down payment and an FHA loan.
-This buyer has a foreclosure on her record within the past 5 years.
-Jane will not bridge the gap between loan and appraisal but will agree to pay $1,000 more than any other buyer.
+- Offer No. 1 from Jane Eyre: $560,000 from a buyer with a 3.5% down payment and an FHA loan.
+This buyer has a foreclosure on her record within the past five years.
+Jane will not bridge the gap between loan and appraisal, but she will agree to pay $1,000 more than any other buyer.

-- Offer #2 from Arlo Guthrie: $557,000 with 10% down and a conventional loan.
-Arlo offers to pay any difference between appraised value and the sales price, up to a maximum of $5,000.
+- Offer No. 2 from Arlo Guthrie: $557,000 with 10% down and a conventional loan.
+Arlo offers to pay any difference between the appraised value and the sales price, up to a maximum of $5,000.

 As a seller, you might be tempted to take the offer from Jane Eyre.
 After all, who knows about appraisers?

 An appraisal is just one person's opinion of value, and it could differ from appraiser to appraiser.
 The market shifts and changes constantly.
 New comparable sales could appear, or an appraiser could give more toward upgrades than another appraiser.
-There is a lot of flexibility at times between appraised values.
+There can be a lot of flexibility between appraised values.

-Or, you might want to consider worst case scenario.
-Worst case scenario would be the home could appraise at $550,000.
+You might want to consider the worst-case scenario: The home could appraise at $550,000.
 In that case, Jane Eyre would cancel her contract.
-Not to mention, offers such as "I will pay $1,000 more than the next buyer" can be deemed not to be legally acceptable offers since there is no real sales price offered.
-It is ambiguous.
-On top of this, it is possible that Jane's lender might not qualify her to buy any home due to her foreclosure, as this is an underwriter's option.
-Red flag.
+Not to mention, offers such as "I will pay $1,000 more than the next buyer" can be deemed not to be legally acceptable offers because there is no real sales price offered.
+These are sometimes called "escalation clauses."

-The only offer in this scenario that makes common sense for the seller to choose is the offer from Arlo.
-It's clean, the buyer is willing to put his money where his pen signs.
-If the home only appraises at $550,000, the seller will receive an additional $5,000 from the buyer.
+The only offer in this scenario that makes common sense for the seller to choose is the offer from Arlo Guthrie.
+It's clean, and the buyer is willing to put his money where his pen signs.
+If the home only appraises at $550,000, the seller would not receive an additional $5,000 from the buyer.